jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Solder the fan wires" image = "tool---solder-ext-fan-wires.jpg"
-content = "Cut two wires roughly to 50cm and solder them to the two fan pads on the pcb." %}
+content = "Cut two wires roughly to 50cm and solder them to the two fan pads on the pcb." note = "On the pcb, the silk screen has a mistake.
+The HEF and PCF labels are swapped.
+From top to bottom, the correct wiring is PCF, TH+ and HEF."
+%}

 {% include step.html
 title = "Wrap the wires"